AdobeDocs/experience-platform.en/help/access-control/flac/ui/policies.md

 ![flac-policy-select](../../images/flac-ui/flac-policy-select.png)

-Next, select the ellipsis (…) next to the policies name, and a dropdown displays controls to edit, deactivate, delete, or duplicate the role.
+Next, select the ellipsis (`…`) next to the policies name, and a dropdown displays controls to edit, deactivate, delete, or duplicate the role.
 Select edit from the dropdown.

 ![flac-policy-edit](../../images/flac-ui/flac-policy-edit.png)

-You will be taken to the policy permissions screen.
+The policy permissions screen appears.
 Make the updates then select **[!UICONTROL Save and exit]**.

 ![flac-policy-save-and-exit](../../images/flac-ui/flac-policy-save-and-exit.png)